 Perhaps the most common way for North Carolina businesses to protect their trade secrets is by having employees sign nondisclosure agreements (NDAs), which are enforceable in this state (but not all states).
 These are written contracts between employers and employees that attempt to prevent the employee from disclosing confidential information after leaving the company.

 For example, if you own a computer chip manufacturing plant in Durham, an NDA with an employee could prevent that person from disclosing your methods of production to a future employer for a certain period of time.
 The employee knows that if he or she discloses your proprietary chip manufacturing process, or misappropriates it in some fashion, your business will be able to sue for breach of the NDA.

-Although North Carolina has not adoped the Uniform Trade Secrets Act, it has implemented a modified version with many of the key principles.
+Although North Carolina has not formally adopted the Uniform Trade Secrets Act (UTSA), it has implemented a modified version with many of the same key principles.
 North Carolina’s trade secret law can be found at N.C.
 Gen. Stat.
 Secs.
 66-152 et seq.

-An action for misappropriation must be brought within 3 years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered..
+In North Carolina, an action for misappropriation must be brought within three years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.